 Solar panels are made of silicon cells covered in glass.
-There are two main types, and the difference between them comes down to how the silicon is applied to form the cells within each panel.
+There are two main types, and the difference between them comes down to how the silicon is manufactured to form the cells within each panel.

-Solar Panel Mounting System
+Solar Panel Racking

 Roof-penetrating solar racking has been used since the inception of solar.
 This type of mounting requires installers to drill holes in your roof to secure the racking system in place.